In this donation-based hour-long workshop, we will dig to the root of meaning and write from the heart.

 SUMMER CAMP is not a productivity sprint or banging out a novel draft.

-SUMMER CAMP is flashlight tag, splashing in the lake, walks in the woods, ghost stories by the fire, lighting storms, intense friendship.
+SUMMER CAMP is flashlight tag, splashing in the lake, walks in the woods, ghost stories by the fire, lightning storms, intense friendship.
 Remember fun?
 Less grinding it out, more delighting in the creative act.

 Through invitations to creative experiments, generative writing, and togetherness, we will collaboratively invent and imagine ways to nurture our creative lives that don’t require logging hours at a laptop.